Day 1 - Marmaris

 Day 4 - Kizil Island, Fethiye

-At sunset, the sun hits the stones and turns crimson red in color, a color that resembles the island soil.
+At sunset, the sun hits the stones and turns crimson red in colour, a colour that resembles the island soil.
 The island got its name from this phenomenon.
 There is very little infrastructure on this island.
 The southern tip of the island has a lighthouse that guides maritime traffic.
-To the north-west are the Deliktas Islands, ideal for diving and fishing.
+To the north-west is the Deliktas Islands, ideal for diving and fishing.
 The red waves off the east coast of the island wash the wide sand beach and are best suited for swimming.

 Day 5 - Gocek, Yassica Islands

 Gocek is a natural harbour lying at the head of the Gulf of Fethiye on the Turquoise coast of Turkey, just 22km from Dalaman International Airport.
 Protected by the wooded foothills of the Taurus Mountains, it looks out over the numerous islands and sheltered bays of this beautiful gulf.
 When you arrive in the centre, you will see a long street called Turgut Ozal Street that offers many outlets for antique and modern carpets and textiles, gifts shops, restaurants etc. It is possible to find all your needs in this street.
 Famous supermarkets Tansas, Migros and Bim - have branches in Gocek town, in addition to many smaller family-run markets that an everything that you will need for either yacht provisioning or self-catering.
 While you are walking along the main street to the seafront, you will see smart, plain, quiet, restaurants, fish restaurants, cafes and pubs, all playing good international and local music.
 However, you should also walk inland a little to see the restaurants and bars hiding in wonderful green gardens, surrounded by colourful flowers.
 You will find the atmosphere dizzy with the flower aromas, your cocktail and the unusual high oxygen levels, which we know you don't normally breathe.